Azure-Samples/communication-services-javascript-quickstarts/callautomation-multiple-dial-out/README.md

 # Multiple Dial Out using Call Automation SDK

-In this quickstart sample, we cover how you can use the Call Automation SDK to perform multiple dial-outs using Azure Communication Services (ACS) calls.
-This involves creating and managing several outgoing calls simultaneously and dynamically moving participants between these active calls.
+This sample demonstrates how to utilize the Call Automation SDK to implement a Move Participants Call scenario.

 ## Features